deut-erium/WriteUps/HSCTF/README.md

 # Write-ups to HSCTF-2020 (Mostly Crypto)

 ## [Crypto](crypto)
-Crypto covered completely (as usual hehe)
+Crypto writeups for all challenges

 ## [misc](miscellaneous)